-- Distinct mechanisms of ART-related hepatotoxicity (also known as drug-induced liver injury):
+- ART-related hepatotoxicity (also known as drug-induced liver injury - DILI):

 - Hypersensitivity reaction: early NVP and ABC (ABC hepatotoxicity can occur in absence of ABC hypersensitivity reaction and among HLAB*5701 -negative pts)

-- Mitochondrial toxicity & lactic acidosis: NRTIs; esp. d4T, ddI, AZT (risk factors: female, higher BMI)
+- Mitochondrial toxicity & lactic acidosis: d4T, ddI, AZT (risk factors: female, higher BMI)

-- General risk factors: HBV and/or HCV co-infection (esp. genotype 3) (increase risk from 2-5% to 10-25%), older age, previous hepatotoxicity, alcohol use, cirrhosis, obesity, substance abuse, baseline abnormal transaminases, other hepatotoxic medications (eg: anti-tuberculosis therapy).
-Note: sustained virologic response on HCV therapy decreases HCV-associated risk.
+- General risk factors: HBV and/or HCV ongoing untreated infection (increase risk from 2-5% to 10-25%), pregnancy, older age, previous hepatotoxicity, alcohol use, cirrhosis, obesity, substance abuse, baseline abnormal transaminases, other hepatotoxic medications (eg: anti-tuberculosis therapy).
+Note: sustained virologic response on HCV therapy decreases or eliminates HCV-associated risk.

 - NVP hypersensitivity risk factors: female sex and higher CD4 (>250 for women, >400 for men) at time of ART initiation

 - ABC hypersensitivity risk factor: HLA B*5701 haplotype

 - Definition of hepatotoxicity / DILI: drug-related elevation in ALT/AST in absence of another etiology (although no strict criteria, typically ALT >5x upper limit of normal (ULN), alk phos >2xULN, or ALT>3x ULN and bilirubin >2x ULN).